ugurbolat/CoVO/README.md

 # What?

-**CoVO** is a Visual Odometry tool that uses RGB-D images to estimate the *relative pose* (position and orientation) of a camera and the *covariances* of pose estimation.
+**CoVO** is a Visual Odometry tool that uses RGB-D images to estimate the *relative pose* (position and orientation) of a camera and the *covariance* of the pose estimation.

 # Why?